ga4gh/va-spec/schema/profiles/def/AssayVariantEffectClinicalClassificationStatement.rst

    *  - type
       - string
       - 1..1
-      - MUST be "VariantDiagnosticStudyStatement".
+      - MUST be "AssayVariantEffectClinicalClassificationStatement".
    *  - subjectVariant
-      - :ref:`Variation` | :ref:`CategoricalVariant` | :ref:`IRI`
+      - :ref:`MolecularVariation` | :ref:`CategoricalVariant` | :ref:`IRI`
       - 1..1
-      - A variant that is the subject of the Statement.
+      - A protein or genomic contextual or canonical molecular variant.
    *  - predicate
       - string
       - 1..1
       - The relationship declared to hold between the subject and the object of the Statement.
-   *  - objectCondition
+   *  - objectAssay
-      - :ref:`Condition` | :ref:`IRI`
+      - string | :ref:`IRI` | :ref:`Coding`
       - 1..1
-      - The disease that is evaluated for diagnosis.
+      - The assay that is evaluated for the variant effect. (e.g growth in haploid cell culture protein stability in fluorescence assay)
-   *  - alleleOriginQualifier
+   *  - subjectClassification
-      - string
+      - :ref:`Coding` | :ref:`IRI`
       - 0..1
-      - Reports whether the statement should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or both (combined).
+      - The clinical strength of evidence of the variant effect in the assay.
-   *  - allelePrevalenceQualifier
+   *  - specifiedBy
-      - string
+      - :ref:`Method` | :ref:`IRI`
       - 0..1
-      - Reports whether the statement should be interpreted in the context of the variant being rare or common.
-   *  - geneContextQualifier
-      - :ref:`Gene`
-      - 0..1
-      - Reports a gene impacted by the variant, which may contribute to the diagnostic association  in the Statement.
+      - The method that specifies the clinical strength of evidence of the variant effect in the assay.